Colon-D/sa2-chao-fucking-explode/README.md

 Makes Chao fucking Explode under certain conditions.
 Typically when attacked.

-Enable `Permadeath` in the config for a more immersive experience - Disabled by default because it irreversably deletes your Chao.
+Set `Death Style` to `Permanent` in the config for a more immersive experience.
+Set to `Temporary` by default because otherwise it irreversably deletes your Chao.
 ⚠️⚠️⚠️ **Back up your save beforehand.** ⚠️⚠️⚠️

 ---